MaciejPowierza/COTRA/README.md

 Finally, clusters smaller than a user-defined threshold are iteratively reassigned to the most similar larger clusters until all clusters satisfy the minimum size requirement.
 Cluster similarity is assessed using the RV coefficient.

+**04a_feature_selection.R**: This is a general use module, compatible with all dimensionality reduction methods, implemented in the *05_dim_reduction.R* module.
+It contains the following methods/criteria for the feature selection:
+ - the maximum variance, with a specified cutoff,
+ - Laplacian score,
+ - Forward Orthogonal Search by Maximizing the Overall Dependency (FosMod),
+ - Multi-Cluster Feature Selection,
+ - Permutational testing of feature set stability across clusters;

 # Dependencies
 "Biostrings", "ggplot2", "FactoMineR", "dynamicTreeCut", "multiblock", "e1071", "isotree", "ineq", "entropy", "vegan", "mclust", "NMF", "caret", "RGCCA", "Rdimtools", "fastICA"